EE209AS/Lab3/README.md

 ## Scope
 For future usage, we can create a web-based remote control robot band with each members playing different instruments so that musicians don't need to travel far to attend a concert.
+Also this system can be use as the door bell.
+When anyone walk close to the door which installed with the Ultrasonic Sensor, the music will begin to notify the host.